jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 After the 1973 coup and the installation of the dictatorship, the museum closed and its art, artists and managers went into exile outside Chile.
 A group of artists organized a roving museum from their places of exile, continued accepting art donations, and organized exhibitions all around Europe to denounce human rights violations during the dictatorship.

 The museum was officially reestablished on September 1991, a year after the end of dictatorship in Chile, under its current name.
-It has since recovered its art collection from the 1970s, received new art donations, and currently houses some of Allende's personal objects, some of which are shown below:
+It has since recovered some of its art collection from the 1970s, received new art donations, and currently houses some of Allende's personal objects, some of which are shown below:

 * Doctor's cape.
 * Presidential sash and a copy of Allende's 1939 work _La realidad médico social chilena_ (_The Chilean medico-social reality_).